getpatchwork/patchwork/docs/installation.md

 ### Configure Settings

-You will also need to configure a [settings] file for Django.
-A [sample settings file] is provided, which defines default settings for patchwork.
+You will also need to configure a [settings][ref-django-settings] file for Django.
+A sample settings file is provided, which defines default settings for patchwork.
 You'll need to configure settings for your own setup and save this as `production.py` (or override the `DJANGO_SETTINGS_MODULE` environment variable).

-    cp patchwork/settings/production.example.py \
+    cp patchwork/settings/production{.example,}.py
-      patchwork/settings/production.py

 At the very minimum, the following settings need to be configured: